-Prosecutors say Gray didn't get the medical help he asked for during one stop of the van.
-An autopsy showed his spinal column was "functionally" severed.
-The cause of his death was a neck injury, and the manner of his death was homicide, a medical examiner testified earlier this month.
+Prosecutors allege that Gray didn’t get the medical help he asked for during one stop of the van.
+An autopsy showed his spinal column was “functionally” severed.
+The cause of his death was a neck injury, and the manner of his death was homicide, a medical examiner testified last week.

-Porter has testified that Gray didn't ask to be transported to the hospital until the fourth of six stops along the 45-minute ride to the police station.
-Porter relayed the information to the driver, he testified, but he didn't call a medic because Gray didn't appear to be injured and didn't articulate what was wrong.
+Porter has testified that Gray didn’t ask to be transported to the hospital until the fourth of six stops along the 45-minute ride to the police station.
+Porter relayed the information to the driver, he testified Wednesday, but he didn’t call a medic because Gray didn’t appear injured and didn’t articulate what was wrong.

 CNN’s Carolyn Sung and Aaron Cooper reported from Baltimore, and CNN’s Greg Botelho and Ray Sanchez wrote this story from Atlanta and New York.